slooi/netninjamern/learnings.md

 # QUESTIONS
 1 - is it possible to have packages locate din the root of monorepo?

+# Improvements for future projects
+1 - Mongoose is kinda annoying to use.
+It doesn't have typesafety so you can run into runtime errors.
+Like I accidentally spelt `require` instead of `required` and mongodb did NOT throw any errors...
+I should maybe use typegoose or prisma as they work with mongodb. `Prisma` seems like the best choice as I can alsouse it with sql and it's more popular in general.
+However, I should probably use `slonik` in the future and a `sql` database like `PostgreSQL` as I am always using a schema for my current use cases.

 # STEPS (Remember to test while doing the below)
 1 - Create server repo